seanzhangkx8/ConvoKit/docs/source/wikiconv.rst

 Usage
 -----
+Each Corpus, except the Greek dataset, is named as "wikiconv-<language>-<year>".
+The language key is the language's full lowercase name, so "english", "russian", "chinese", or "german".
+The available years for each language differ slightly.
+The English and German datasets contain data from 2001 to 2018, and the Russian and Chinese datasets contain data from 2002 to 2018.

-Each Corpus is named as "wikiconv-<year>".
-For example, the Corpus containing the WikiConv data from year 2003 can be downloaded as follows:
+As an example, the Corpus containing the English WikiConv data from year 2003 can be downloaded as follows:

 >>> from convokit import Corpus, download
->>> corpus = Corpus(filename=download("wikiconv-2003"))
+>>> corpus = Corpus(filename=download("wikiconv-english-2003"))

 For some quick stats on this subreddit: